Hello again, Dear Readers:

 Well, after my post on a great New Orleans mystery, I have heard exactly nothing about Hubig’s Pies. . .but that’s why it’s a mystery.
 I even sent a link to their Facebook pages and. . .nothing.
 But a lawsuit is probably more important than a blog post, so I really didn’t expect anything.
 Maybe one day.

 Our monthly gardening lectures have started up again, and last month I was able to ask a very enthusiastic lecturer about. . .composting.
 Something went wrong when I did that last year, and now I know what it was.
-(Shouldn’t have chucked all that in the bin, though!)
+(Shouldn’t have chucked all that out, though!)
 Guess I’m going to start doing that again.
 Soon as I move things around in the kitchen and on the breakfast bar to accommodate the compost crock.
 One new attendee drove from Deer Park to attend (about 14 miles from here.)
 I also got to see new friend of the blog Miss Shirley, who is always a friendly face no matter what’s going on.

 So let me ask you–do you dream of making an elegant, healthy dinner that looks like this?